Enrollment closes January 2, 2025 for this course.

 If you have any questions, you can always contact brian@encountermagic.com.

-We understand the challenge of finding magic tricks suitable for preteens that strike the perfect balance of satisfaction and entertainment.
+We understand the challenge of finding magic tricks suitable for kids that strike the perfect balance of satisfaction and entertainment.

 Our magic has been carefully curated to unearth the most enjoyable and challenging tricks tailored specifically for this age group.
 Our group lessons allow students to interact with each other to build social skills.